christianalfoni/jflux/DOCUMENTATION.md

     // need baseUrl: '/todomvc'
     baseUrl: '',

-    // When popstate: false the router will use hash urls, like: /#/home, with
+    // When pushState: false the router will use hash urls, like: /#/home, with
-    // popstate: true it will use HTML5 routing, like: '/home'
+    // pushState: true it will use HTML5 routing, like: '/home'
-    popstate: false,
+    pushState: false,

     // The router will trigger on page load.
 If set to autoRoute: false, you
     // will have to use the $$.run() method to start the router.